databio/pepatac/README.md

 # ATACseq pipeline

 This repository contains a pipeline to process ATAC-seq data.
-It does adapter trimming, mapping, peak calling, bigwig, TSS enrichments.
+It does adapter trimming, mapping, peak calling, and creates bigwig tracks, TSS enrichment files, and other outputs.

 ## Installing